 SFTP

 SFTP connectors are secure gateways through which data can be moved in and out of the Platform using Secure Shell (SSH) keys.
 It is referred to as a database connector.
+Users with the technician role are able to create and manage them.

 SSH Keys